proppy/docker/docs/sources/reference/builder.md

     FROM ubuntu
     ENTRYPOINT wc -l -

-For example, that Dockerfile's image will *always* take stdin as input ("-") and print the number of lines ("-l").
+For example, that Dockerfile's image will *always* take STDIN as input ("-") and print the number of lines ("-l").
 If you wanted to make this optional but default, you could use a CMD: